 - It then checks whether that file is online (and if not, marks it offline);

-- It then tells a helper app called Play Sound where that file is, what it’s called, and to play it;
+- It then tells a sound playback function where that file is, and to play it;

 - It also detects the file’s duration and stores that number in the database (you see the duration appear if it wasn’t already present).

 Exporting an audio file happens in much the same way, but instead of playing the file, the app copies it to the folder you choose and optionally adds extra information to the filename.